nicole-tumi/indra-retrieval-assignment/README.md

 -   ✔ Added a Graded MAP metric to fairly evaluate partial matches
 -   ✔ Code refactored into modular OOP components to allow future extensions
 -   ✔ Working FastAPI microservice responding to search queries
--   ✔ Evaluation reproducible via CLI (`run_eval.py`)
--   ✔ Left the structure ready for future improvements like fusion scoring or reranking
+-   ✔ Left the structure ready for future improvements

 > 💡 A Spanish version (`README_ES.md`) is included for accessibility.